 Today watermasters are organized under and appointed by the director of the Department of Water Resources.

 Currently, watermasters carry out their duties from 5 regional and 12 field offices.
 Office space and equipment are furnished by the county court or board of county commissioners of each county in which a water district is located.
-If a water district includes all or parts of two or more counties, the office of the watermaster for the water district shall be in the county designated by the director and funded by that county.
+If a water district includes all or parts of 2 or more counties, the office of the watermaster for the water district shall be in the county designated by the director and funded by that county.

 Originally, the watermasters duties included dividing water of natural streams and other sources of supply in the district among the several ditches and reservoirs taking water; regulating the distribution of water among the users; and reporting his activities to the state engineer.
 Watermasters also enforced the provisions of water use passed by the Legislative Assembly which included the settlement of water right disputes and the power to arrest water use violators.
 In 1927 the watermaster's responsibilities expanded to include inspection of dam plans and construction and authority to interrupt construction or dismantle completed structures.